chdavalas/distributed_noisy_seeds/README.md

 ### Background ###
 The NoisySeeds is a Percolation Graph Matching (PGM) algorithm.
-PGM algorithms have been made with the purpose of acquiring an approximate solution to the graph matching problem.
+PGM algorithms can provide an approximate solution to the graph matching problem.
 A common use of these algorithms is Network de-anonymization.
 More specifically, the algorithm can find shared users between two networks, which have been anonymized.